kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

     </details>

-1. What is the lowest-cost, durable storage option for retaining database backups for immediate retrieval?
+1. 🥲What is the lowest-cost, durable storage option for retaining database backups for immediate retrieval?
     - A. Amazon S3
     - B. Amazon Glacier
     - C. Amazon EBS